meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 ```

 #### Writing the CSS
+Finally, we will add a bit of styling in the `src/components/Checklist/ChecklistItem/style.css` file.

 Like the `Checklist` component, we will be keeping the styling simple here.
 We want the text span of the item to expand to fill the empty space within its container, and we want to give it a border to make the transition between editing and non-editing modes more seamless.

 We also want to create a rule for the `item-checked` class, to put a line through the text of the completed item in the `Checklist`